-Five years ago, I had what many would consider the “dream life”.
-I was the lucky one who had virtually everything I could have ever imagined possessing.
-The perfect wife, the perfect kids, the perfect house, the perfect job.
-The car, community, friends, finances, travel, my own business- you name it, I had it.
-I was king of my destiny and nothing was going to derail me.
-Until out of the blue life did exactly that –derail me.
-My world as I knew it came to an end and everything around me tumbled down, entombing me in the deepest sadness I had ever known.
+Then, life tossed a wrench in the well-oiled machine that was my life and brought everything to a standstill.
+Five years ago, I had what many would consider the “dream life.”
+I was the lucky one who had virtually everything I could have ever imagined: the perfect wife, the perfect kids, the perfect house, and the perfect job, and all the material trappings of success.
+I was king of my destiny, and nothing was going to derail me.
+Until, out of the blue, life did exactly that.
+My world as I knew it came to an end, and everything around me tumbled down, entombing me in the deepest sadness I had ever known.
 Fifteen years of hard work shattered with four words, “I want a separation.”

-Then slowly but surely, it did begin to end.
+Then, slowly but surely, the chaos subsided.
 Not all at once like I was hoping, but more like the tide slowly making its way into the shore.
-Like a sunrise slowly turning a dark night to the brilliant color of dawn.
+Like a sunrise imperceptibly transforming the black night into a brilliantly colored dawn.
 Step by step, I began to rise.
-As the healing process began, I made a conscious decision: I didn’t want to survive this whole ordeal and go back to who I was before the divorce.
+As the healing process began, I made a conscious decision: I didn’t want to survive this whole ordeal only to return to to who I was before.
 I wanted to rise above it all.
 I wanted to be better.

 Macie, Jaedon, Lennox – This is for you.